Understanding the Impact of New York Bail Reform

 Overview

-New York’s recent bail reform law, which was passed in April 2019 and amended on July 2, 2020, was expected to reduce the footprint of jail incarceration by limiting the use of money bail.
-The new law mandated pretrial release for the vast majority of nonviolent charges and required that judges consider a person’s ability to pay bail.
+New York’s 2019 bail reform law was expected to reduce pretrial detention by limiting the use of money bail.
+The law mandated pretrial release for most nonviolent charges and required that judges setting bail consider a person’s ability to pay.

 Key Takeaway

 Bail reform led to a substantial reduction in jail incarceration, driven mainly by a decline in pretrial admissions for low-level and nonviolent charges.
-The reforms limited the use of money bail, but prosecutors and judges relied on money bail where still allowed and rarely considered ability to pay.
-Despite the decreased incarceration rate, existing racial disparities may have been aggravated in New York City and statewide jails.
+However, prosecutors and judges relied on money bail where still allowed and rarely considered ability to pay.
+Existing racial disparities may have been aggravated in New York City and statewide jails.